Shrek fandom: 2012-present: ShrekChan, Shrek Is Love, Shrek Is Life

 A "Shrek Filmmaker" movement in which Source Filmmaker animators made videos based on the Internet's obsession with Shrek was described by a PC Magazine journalist as "One of the craziest and funniest underground Source Filmmaker movements".
 The videos involve the character placed in "glitchy worlds of horrifying imagery and Smash Mouth references."
 These videos have included parodies such as "Shrek It Ralph" and "Shreking Ball", as well as a crossover with R. L. Stine's Goosebumps series, "Shrek Gets Spooked", which had close to two million views by October 2015.

 In November 2018, comedy group 3GI, organizer of Shrekfest, a Shrek-themed festival in Milwaukee that started in 2014, released a reanimated collab of the film Shrek, made by a crew of over 200 artists, titled Shrek Retold.
 A sequel to this remake, Shrek 2 Retold, was released one year later with its announcement trailer shown at Shrekfest 2019.
 Shrek 2 Retold premiered at the Oriental Theatre during Shrekfest 2023.
-A trailer was released on May 19, 2024, announcing the film will be released on September 28 of that year, as well as announcing a number of contributors, including Justin Long, Zach Hadel, Justin & Travis McElroy, Joe Pera, Jaiden Animations, Will Cullen Hart, jacksfilms, Tom Fulp, James Rolfe, LAKE, Jerma985, Bill Wurtz, Phil Lord & Christopher Miller, and the late Gilbert Gottfried.
+A trailer was released on May 19, 2024, announcing the film will be released on September 28 of that year, as well as announcing a number of contributors, including Justin Long, Zach Hadel, Justin & Travis McElroy, Joe Pera, Jaiden Animations, Will Cullen Hart, jacksfilms, Tom Fulp, James Rolfe, LAKE, Jerma985, Bill Wurtz, Phil Lord & Christopher Miller, and the late Gilbert Gottfried and Will Cullen Hart.
+On September 20, 2024, the film was delayed indefinitely.
+On January 29, 2026, it was announced that the film was still in progress.